ahrasis/Internet-Speed-Test/README.md

           then exec "(/bin/sleep 2; echo username; /bin/sleep 2; echo password; /bin/sleep 2; echo dev reboot; /bin/sleep 2;) | telnet 192.168.100.100"
 ```

+# Cron Time Setting
+The time settings in the cron file is set to run autopdate at every hour at minute 40, so do change it to suit your needs.

 # Log File
 A log file will be created at /var/log/dlspeedtest which may be disabled at your choice by editing the cron file.